olagoroye/olagoroye.github.io/_posts/2020-01-15-my_first_feel_programming_cli_project.markdown

 Inside the Cli classes is instace method start and information which is called and it also collaborate with another class from my program to output all the information..

-Here is a walkthrougth of my codes  https://www.youtube.com/watch?v=Fd56CRKgq7o&feature=youtu.be.
+ These project gave me alot of  meltdown but i am glad I pulled through .
 I hope  you enjoy reading this.